scalp999/Bash_Scripting-projects/README.md

 You have your requirements from the "add-local-user.sh " script you created.
 You decide to use those as the basis for your new requirements.
 You come up with the following list.
 The script:
-● Is named "add-new-local-user.sh ".
-(You add the word new to distinguish it from the original script.)

 ● Enforces that it be executed with superuser (root) privileges.
 If the script is not executed with superuser privileges it will not attempt to create a user and returns an exit status of 1.
 ● Provides a usage statement much like you would find in a man page if the user does not